 The ZooKeeper Data Directory contains files which are a persistent copy of the znodes stored by a particular serving ensemble.
 These are the snapshot and transactional log files.
-As changes are made to the znodes these changes are appended to a transaction log, occasionally, when a log grows large, a snapshot of the current state of all znodes will be written to the filesystem.
-This snapshot supercedes all previous logs.
+As changes are made to the znodes these changes are appended to a transaction log.
+Occasionally, when a log grows large, a snapshot of the current state of all znodes will be written to the filesystem and a new transaction log file is created for future transactions.
+During snapshotting, ZooKeeper may continue appending incoming transactions to the old log file.
+Therefore, some transactions which are newer than a snapshot may be found in the last transaction log preceding the snapshot.